Quansight/Quansight-website/apps/labs/posts/sympy_documentation.md

 [SymPy](https://www.sympy.org/) as part of Cycle 4 of its [Essential Open Source Software for Science (EOSS)](https://chanzuckerberg.com/eoss/) grant program.
-As part of this work, Aaron Meurer worked on improving the SymPy documentation, with a focus on writing new narritave documentation guides.
+As part of this work, Aaron Meurer worked on improving the SymPy documentation, with a focus on writing new narrative documentation guides.

 SymPy is a mature project, and has over 1000 functions and classes.
 Most of these functions and classes have API reference documentation in the form of